melifaro11/cpu_emulator/README.md

 # CPU Emulator #
-The CPU Emulator is a simple Java-application for educational purposes, which demonstrate execution of the commands on x86 CPU architecutre.
+The CPU Emulator is a simple Java-application *for educational* purposes, which demonstrate execution of the commands on the x86 architecutre CPU.

 # Description #
 The emulator demonstrates in outline functioning of x86-architecture.
 The emulator has the following propertys: